kshojaei/LLM/GETTING_STARTED.md

 3. Look at the error messages carefully
 4. Search the documentation

-## Success Metrics
+## Signs You're Making Progress

-You'll know you're succeeding when:
+You'll know you're getting the hang of this when you can:

-- You can collect and preprocess data
+- Collect and clean data without constantly referring to documentation
-- You understand how embeddings work
-- You can retrieve relevant documents
-- You can generate coherent answers
-- You can evaluate your system's performance
+- Explain why certain embedding models work better for specific types of text
+- Retrieve documents that actually answer the questions you're asking
+- Generate responses that make sense and cite the right sources
+- Measure whether your system is actually working well

-## Next Steps
+## Where to Go Next

-Once you've completed the basic setup:
+After you've got the basics working:

-1. **Expand your dataset** - Add more sources
+- Add more diverse data sources
-2. **Try different models** - Experiment with alternatives
+- Experiment with different models and see how they compare
-3. **Optimize performance** - Speed up your system
-4. **Add features** - Implement advanced RAG techniques
+- Focus on the parts that interest you most - maybe it's the retrieval, maybe it's the generation
-5. **Deploy** - Make your system accessible
+- Try to break your system and then fix it

-## Support

-If you get stuck:
+- Think about how you'd deploy something like this in the real world

+## When Things Go Wrong

+This is normal.
+RAG systems are complex, and you'll run into issues.
+When you do:
+1. Look at the error messages carefully - they usually tell you what's wrong
-1. Check the error logs
+2. Check the logs in `logs/docs_copilot.log`
-2. Review the relevant notebook
+3. Go back to the relevant notebook and make sure you understand each step
-3. Look at the configuration
 4. Try the troubleshooting steps above

-Remember: This is a learning project.
-It's okay to make mistakes and experiment!
+5. Sometimes the best approach is to start over with a smaller, simpler example

+The goal here isn't to build a perfect system on your first try.
+It's to understand how these systems work so you can build better ones in the future.

 ---

-**Happy learning!**

-*Remember: The goal is understanding, not just getting it to work.
-Take time to explore each component and understand how it contributes to the overall system.*
+*The real value comes from understanding the underlying concepts, not just getting the code to run.*